BishopFox/BrokenHill/docs/all_command-line_options.md

 When using this option, `--temperature` must also be set to a non-default value, because otherwise models that have sample-based output disabled by default will simply return <number> identical results.

-## Batch size controls
+## Content-generation size controls

-### --batch-size-new-adversarial-tokens <positive integer> and --max-batch-size-new-adversarial-tokens <positive integer>
+### --new-adversarial-token-candidate-count <positive integer> and --max-new-adversarial-token-candidate-count <positive integer>

-`--batch-size-new-adversarial-tokens` sets the number of candidate adversarial values to generate at each iteration.
+`--new-adversarial-token-candidate-count` sets the number of candidate adversarial values to generate at each iteration.
 In the default configuration, the value with the lowest loss is then tested.
 If you are running out of memory and this value is greater than 1, try reducing it.
 If it still happens with all of the batch size values set to 1, you're probably out of luck without more VRAM.
-Alternatively, if you *aren't* running out of memory, you can try increasing this value for better performance. (default: 16)
+Alternatively, if you *aren't* running out of memory, you can try increasing this value for better performance.

 If an iteration occurs where all candidate values are filtered out, the tool may increase the number of values generated, in hope of finding values that meet the filtering criteria.
-By default, it will stop if the number reaches 1024. `--max-batch-size-new-adversarial-tokens` can be used to reduce or increase that limit.
+By default, it will stop if the number reaches 1024. `--max-new-adversarial-token-candidate-count` can be used to reduce or increase that limit.

 ### --batch-size-get-logits <positive integer>